Castor oil: Coatings

-Precursor to industrial chemicals
+Chemical precursor

 Castor oil can react with other materials to produce other chemical compounds that have numerous applications.

 Transesterification followed by steam cracking gives undecylenic acid, a precursor to specialized polymer nylon 11, and heptanal, a component in fragrances.

 Breakdown of castor oil in strong base gives 2-octanol, both a fragrance component and a specialized solvent, and the dicarboxylic acid sebacic acid.
 Hydrogenation of castor oil saturates the alkenes, giving a waxy lubricant.

 Castor oil may be epoxidized by reacting the OH groups with epichlorohydrin to make the triglycidyl ether of castor oil which is useful in epoxy technology.

 This is available commercially as Heloxy 505.

 The production of lithium grease consumes a significant amount of castor oil.
 Hydrogenation and saponification of castor oil yields 12-hydroxystearic acid, which is then reacted with lithium hydroxide or lithium carbonate to give high-performance lubricant grease.

 Since it has a relatively high dielectric constant (4.7), highly refined and dried castor oil is sometimes used as a dielectric fluid within high-performance, high-voltage capacitors.